Table of Contents

 Representation in Senior Management

-In 2020, a reported 87% of mid-market companies have at least one woman in a senior management role.
-However, positive progress has been very slow, with the number of women in senior roles increasing just 10% since Catalyst began reporting on the issue in 2004.
+In 2020, a reported 87% of mid-market companies had at least one woman in a senior management role.
+However, positive progress has been very slow, with the number of women in senior roles increasing by just 10% since Catalyst began reporting on the issue in 2004.

 While both men and women report that their biggest barrier to progress is finding the time to improve their employment skills, there’s a huge imbalance in women citing a lack of access to development work opportunities as another issue holding them back from getting senior roles.
 Women also cite responsibilities outside of work and a lack of opportunities to network as two other serious barriers keeping them from ascending to senior management roles.